damalialutfiani/Quizz-on-codecademy2/Learn Tableau for Data Visualization/Lesson2 Making Visualizations.md

 3. The range on the axes cannot be adjusted and are dictated by the lowest and largest number from the data field on that particular axis.
 - [x] **False**
 - [ ] True

+4. Even if we use the same data, there is more than one way of representing it.